LithiumHosting/apnscp-powerdns/README.md

 Every server that runs apnscp may delegate DNS authority to PowerDNS.
 This is ideal in distributed infrastructures in which coordination allows for seamless [server-to-server migrations](<https://hq.apnscp.com/account-migration-guide/> ).

 Taking the **API key** from above, configure `/usr/local/apnscp/config/auth.yaml`.
 Configuration within this file is secret and is not exposed via apnscp's API.
+Once set restart apnscp to compile configuration, `systemctl restart apnscp`.

 ```yaml
 pdns: